bitcoin-dev-project/bitcoiner-intro-to-rust/15_reading_outputs_and_tuple_structs.md

 # Reading Outputs and Tuple Structs

 Reading the outputs is fairly straightforward now that we have all the other pieces in place.
 Similar to inputs, there is a compactSize integer which indicates the number of outputs.
-An output is comprised of an amount, indicating how many satoshis to be transferred.
+An output is comprised of an amount, indicating the number of satoshis to be transferred.
 This field is 8 bytes in length, which we'll represent as a `u64` type.
 This is followed by a compactSize integer indicating the length of the *output script*.
 The script, also known as the `scriptPubKey` contains the conditions that that will need to be  fulfilled in order to spend those satoshis.
-For example, if an output has a `P2PKH` script, then the spender will need to present a signature and a public key in order to unlock those funds. https://learnmeabitcoin.com/technical/script/p2pkh/
+For example, if an output has a [`P2PKH` script](https://learnmeabitcoin.com/technical/script/p2pkh/), then the spender will need to present a signature and a public key in order to unlock those funds.

 So all we need is to do now is the following:
 1. Create a new `Output` struct